Hot Yoga and Calorie Burning: Separating Fact from Fiction

 Separating Fact from Fiction

-Hot yoga has become increasingly popular in recent years, with many claiming that it can help you burn more calories and achieve better weight loss results.
+Hot yoga has become increasingly popular in recent years, with many claiming it can help you burn more calories and achieve better weight loss results.
 But does hot yoga really live up to the hype?

 Hot Yoga - Calories Burning